nkhorman/json_fdw/README.md

     (rom_url 'http://www.example.com/object/rom.json', rom_path 'rom_path_1')

-and an SQL Select operation with the rom_url pointing to the exampe rom above, the following url will be used;
+and an SQL Select operation with the rom_url pointing to the example rom above, the following url will be used;

     http://www.example.com/some/uri/path/?mode=multi-doc&t=3